KelvinBotchway/10816018_BOTCHWAY/README.md

-# 10816018_BOTCHWAY
+10816018
+BOTCHWAY KELVIN NII ADJEI
+0541308706

-This is the Front-end linked to the backend of my web application
+                 This is the front-end and back-end connected